 An ALTA survey identifies any potential problems that may exist on a property or in historical records.
 It helps ensure the integrity of the title.
 If you are buying or selling an existing property, or purchasing land for development, you should obtain an ALTA survey during due diligence.
 It’s the best time to get an accurate picture of the property and protect your investment.

-As a multi-state licensed Professional Land Surveyor with over 25 years of experience, I’ve seen many times where a property owner doesn’t get an ALTA survey, only to find out about hidden easements or right-of-ways after settlement.
+As a multi-state licensed Professional Land Surveyor with over 25 years of experience, I’ve seen many times where a property owner doesn’t get an ALTA survey, only to find out about hidden easements, right-of-ways, or encroachments after settlement.
 These issues can delay a project, require additional approvals, result in the loss of tenants, or worse.

 ALTA surveys, more formally known as ALTA/NSPS Land Title Surveys, incorporate both a title search and a land survey.
 They follow the standards set forth by the American Land Title Association and the National Society of Professional Surveyors and depict the surveyor’s findings on a detailed map.
 These standards provide a consistent expectation across the country.

 What can an ALTA survey reveal on potential development sites?

 An ALTA survey typically identifies:

 - Local zoning information

 - Flood zone designation

 For a commercial property, if you’re developing a pad site or a larger parcel, the ALTA will also alert you to: